 SWEET HEART of my JESUS, Make me love Thee ever more and more!Indulgence 300 Days Everytime – Plenary Once a Month – Raccolta 162 – Pope Pius IX 26 November 1876.

-Posted in ASPIRATIONS and EJACULATIONS, CHRIST the WORD and WISDOM, FATHERS of the Church, GOD is LOVE, ONE Minute REFLECTION, PARTIAL Indulgence, PLENARY Indulgences, Quotes on SALVATION, The MOST HOLY REDEEMER, The REDEMPTION, The WORD
+Posted in ASPIRATIONS and EJACULATIONS, CHRIST the WORD and WISDOM, FATHERS of the Church, GOD is LOVE, ONE Minute REFLECTION, PARTIAL Indulgence, PLENARY Indulgences, Quotes on SALVATION, The MOST HOLY REDEEMER, Our SAVIOUR, The REDEMPTION, The WORD

 One Minute Reflection – 10 June –